kerrsid/documentations/Database Types for Microservices.md

 # Introduction

-We know that each microservice owns its data.
-A microservice owns its own data that micro database is exclusivelt owned by that serrvice and if the service no longer needs it the that micro database is obsolete and can ve removed.
+A microservice owns its own data that micro database is exclusively owned by that service and if the service no longer needs it that micro database is obsolete and can be removed.

 What's really interesting is each of these micro databases can be optimized for the task at hand.
-They don't all need to be same type of database vendor or database type.
+They don't all need to be the same type of database vendor or database type.

 * Characteristics